Overview & Timeline

 made changes to Nevada Revised Statutes (NRS) 391.3123, 391.3125, 391.3127, 391.460, and 391.465.
 Revisions included adjustments to the timeline for implementation and the required percentage of student achievement data for the Student Outcomes portion of the NEPF.
 Changes were also made to the number of required evaluations and observations of probationary and post-probationary educators; and the SBE and TLC were given additional tasks regarding recommendations for educational personnel to be evaluated using the NEPF.

 During the 2017 legislative session, the passage of AB320 impacted NRS 391 regarding the evaluation of teachers and school administrators.
 Those revisions include changes to the student performance measures/Student Learning Goals specifically removing statewide performance measures.
-In alignment with this change, the Department will work with districts, the TLC, and other subject matter experts to provide a list of assessments to schools and districts to measure progress towards SLGs.
-In addition, the State Board of Education and the Department were given additional tasks concerning annual reviews of NEPF data and implementation efforts statewide.
-Specific information regarding these changes can be found in the NEPF Guidance Memo.
+In alignment with this change, the Department worked with districts, the TLC, and other subject matter experts to provide a list of assessments to schools and districts to measure progress towards SLGs.
+The State Board of Education and the Department were given additional tasks concerning annual review and monitoring of NEPF data and implementation efforts statewide.

 Nevada Educator Performance Framework Goals: